kayensmet/Self-driving-bicycle-2025-2026/docs/balance/hardware_implementation.md

 ## ESC Signal Wiring

-Motor signals are sent from the ESP32 to the ESCs using **DSHOT** (digital protocol, no calibration needed, no analog noise (see DSHOT library) ).
+Motor signals are sent from the ESP32 to the ESCs using **DSHOT** (digital protocol, no calibration needed, no analog noise).
+(DSHOT library!)
+> **Note on DSHOT configuration**
+> Currently, **unidirectional DSHOT** is used.
+The ESC sends no feedback to the ESP32 which means the motor commands go out and nothing comes back.
+>
+> The ESCs do support telemetry (the **T** pin on the signal connector (figure 2), which would allow bidirectional DSHOT: RPM, temperature, and current readback per motor.
+This is not yet implemented.
+Adding it would require:
+> - Wiring the telemetry pin of each ESC to a free UART RX pin on the ESP32
+> - Switching to bidirectional DSHOT in the firmware
+>
+> This would be useful for closed-loop RPM control and motor health monitoring.
+See [What's missing](index.md#whats-missing).

 | GPIO | Signal | ESC / Motor |
 |---|---|---|